 Biography

-Most people dance on their feet on the ground, but Sarah decided to change the perspective of the world, and in turn decided that dancing with her feet in the air looked like much more fun.
-She moves with the rhythm of the music and lets her body tell a story without saying a word.
+Most people dance on their feet on the ground, but Sarah decided to challenge the perspective of the world, reimagining dance with her feet in the air.
+For her, movement above the ground was not just more fun but an opportunity to redefine artistry.
+She flows with the rhythm of the music, letting her body narrate a story without ever speaking a word.

-Originating from Switzerland and with a background in gymnastics, Sarah found a passion for circus at a young age.
-This led her to train at Die Etage, in Berlin where she specialised in hand balancing and the unique discipline of Washington Trapeze.
+Originating from Switzerland and with a background in gymnastics, Sarah discovered her passion for circus arts at a young age.
+This passion led her to train at Die Etage in Berlin, where she specialized in hand balancing and mastered the rare discipline of Washington trapeze.

 Does the menstrual cycle negatively affect the performance of menstruated circus artists?